-What we know about the victims of Astroworld crowd surge
+14-year-old Astroworld victim identified after deadly crowd surge kills eight

 Another victim, Rodolfo Angel Peña, 23, died of cardiac arrest at the concert, according to USA Today.
 Mr Peña was a student and aspiring model who intended to become a border patrol agent one day, according to the newspaper.

+“He had many friends because he was always there for everyone,” she told the Laredo Morning Times, adding that he “was a big fan of Travis.
+He loved his music.”

+Relatives were first notified simply that her brother had been hurt, she said - and it wasn’t until hours later, when her mother arrived in Houston, that they found out he had been killed.

 Franco Patino, a 21-year-old college student originally from Naperville, Illinois, died at the Texas concert, according to the student newspaper of the University of Dayton, where he was a student.
-He reportedly attended the show to celebrate a close friend’s birthday.
+He was attending the show to celebrate the birthday of his best friend, Jacob Jurinek – whose family on Sunday confirmed he had also been killed.

-Mr Patino was also a member of a Latino fraternity at the school, which confirmed his passing:
+Mr Patino was a mechanical engineering technology major with a minor in human movement biomechanics, in addition to being a member of a Latino fraternity at the school, which confirmed his passing:

+Mr Patino and Mr Jurinek were both graduates of Neaqua High School in Naperville, which is a western suburb of Chicago.
+Mr Jurinek was a junior at Southern Illinois University Carbondale and described himself on his LinkedIn profile as “a creative mind with a knack for graphic design.
+A photoshop expert in the making, with a lot of hands on experience for someone still in college.
+A student studying to earn a journalism degree with a specialization in advertisement at Southern Illinois University.
+Also a student intern with SIU’s athletic media team, helping to design graphics for digital and print media, and manage social media accounts for all sports at the university”.

+He added that he hoped to “take my talents to the next level, and one day create graphics for a professional sports team”.

 Scott has released statements saying he is “devastated” by the loss of life and has vowed to help the families of the victims.
 In a video on Saturday evening, the rapper said “I just wanna send out prayers to the ones that was lost last night.
 We’re actually working now to identify the families so we can help assist them through this tough time.”